benleung/leetcode/cheatsheet.md

   - same value of different index, avoid duplication -> counter

 # easy techniques
-- for Elementary Math, use carray, but dun forget last carry
+- for Elementary Math, use carry, but dun forget last carry
 - smart ways to avoid duplicate -> sort -> compare with last node
 - 1-to-1: 2 hashmap is required
 - stack is a good datastructure for possibly removing/comparing with last element (e.g. valid-parentheses, backspace-string-compare)